Section 1: INTRODUCTION AND SCOPE

 Public Review and Rating Display: User reviews, ratings, and comments are displayed publicly on the Platform to benefit other users making property decisions.
 Users control the content of their submissions but should understand that reviews become part of the public Platform database.

-Aggregated User Insights: We may share aggregated, anonymized insights derived from user content and behavior patterns with property owners, managers, and other industry participants to help improve housing quality and market understanding.
+Aggregated User Insights: We may share aggregated, anonymized insights derived from user content and behavior patterns with property owners, managers, and other industry participants.

 4.2 Service Providers and Business Partners